ccbs-stradl/antidep-gwas/scripts/ad-exposure-mdd-pain.md

 ## Model

+### MD and AD

-Cholesky decomposition of MD and AD in EAS cohorts.
+Cholesky decomposition of MD and AD in AMR and SAS cohorts.

 ``` r
 chol2_model <- "